Edward Fadeley: Early life

 Edward Norman Fadeley was born on December 13, 1929, in Williamsville, Missouri, the son of Robert Sylvester Fadeley and Nelle Fadeley (née Norman), both teachers.
 He was raised in Missouri, and at the age of 14 he decided he wanted to become a lawyer.
 After high school he attended and graduated from the University of Missouri in Columbia.
 Edward Fadeley then joined the United States Navy where he served for three years.
 After the Navy he moved to Eugene, Oregon where he enrolled at the University of Oregon School of Law.
 There he purchased a house when he arrived in 1954 and announced during the first term that he would finish first in his class.
 In 1957, Fadeley graduated from law school at the university, first in his class.
 He married Nancie Peacocke and the couple had two children, Shira and Charles.
 Edward Fadeley would then enter private legal practice where he remained for 31 years.
-He divorced Nancie in 1984 and married his second wife, Darian, 3½ years later.
+He divorced Nancie in 1984 and married his second wife, Darian, many years later.

 Political career

 In 1960, Fadeley was elected to the Oregon House of Representatives as a Democrat from Eugene.
 He would serve 26 years in the Oregon Legislature.
 In 1963, he moved to the Oregon State Senate where he would become Senate President in 1983.
 Beginning in 1971 he would serve several sessions in the legislature with his then-wife Nancie Fadeley, who was serving in the House.
 While in the legislature in 1983 he failed in an attempt to amend the Oregon Constitution to prevent any sales tax in the state, but did defeat attempts to pass a sales tax during the session.

 In 1986, he ran for governor, but lost in the primary election to Neil Goldschmidt.
 In 1988 Fadeley ran for an open seat on the Oregon Supreme Court to fill the position of J. R. Campbell whose term had expired and won on November 8, 1988, against Vern Cook.
 He won re-election to a second six-year term in 1994 before resigning from the court on January 31, 1998.

 During his campaign in 1988 Fadeley violated the rules of judicial ethics by asking for campaign contributions.
 This led to the first time in the history of the Oregon Supreme Court that the court censured one of its own members.
 In 1996, the Commission on Judicial Fitness and Disability filed a complaint against justice Fadeley alleging sexual harassment, among other charges.
-TThe following year the Commission recommended Fadeley be suspended, but the Oregon Supreme Court dismissed all allegations after Fadeley resigned from the court.
+The following year the Commission recommended Fadeley be suspended, but the Oregon Supreme Court dismissed all allegations after Fadeley resigned from the court.

 Mary Botkin, a labor lobbyist, said of Fadeley, "During a period when women went from being office toys and decoration to serious partners in the world of work, I think Ed was one of those people who never really understood the transition."
 Betty Roberts, Fadeley's former State Senate colleague, said that "He thinks any woman wants to be told -- even in a business setting -- that they are good looking."